nandanrao/bgse-web-app-demo/README.md

 The command we ran sets two environment variables (FLASK_APP and FLASK_DEBUG) and then runs the command line tool "flask".
 This gives you the benefit of automatically reloading the server when you change your code, which is very nice for development.

 ## Templating

 Flask uses Jinja2 syntax for HTML templates.
 You can read more [here](http://flask.pocoo.org/docs/0.11/tutorial/templates/).
-Basic concept with an HTML template: you write everything that you know ahead of time in HTML, then include "placeholders" for dynamic content.
-The server then "renders" the template, which just fills in the dynamic content based on variables it recieves in code, and then it creates a string of pure HTML.
+Basic concept with an HTML template:

+* You write everything that is "static" (the same for every user) in HTML (with CSS and Javascript), just like you would with a simple web page.
+* In the HTML "templates" you include "placeholders" for dynamic content.
+In Jinja2, these looke like this: {{ name }}
+* Some library will then "render" the template.
+You give it the variables (name), and it puts those variables into the placeholders ({{ name }}).
+It then returns a string of pure HTML.

 Included in the code is a comment of how you can return pure JSON instead of HTML.
 Use this if you want to render the HTML in javascript in the browser.